FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog
 ## 0.2.1 (in progress)
+Minor features:
+- callable functions for manual move of stage control

 Fixes:
 - Fixed bug for showing non-number values / channels in list-plot
+- fixed repeated firing of keyPress/ReleaseEvent in manual control of stage

 ## 0.2.0
 Major new feature: